top of page

 It's perfect for a low-maintenance, t-shirt dress kind of day.
 The sunscreen's sheer tint is ideal for fair skin tones.

-This is the key to enlivening your skin when wearing a headcovering.
+This is key to enlivening your skin when wearing a headcovering.

 A swipe on the top of your forehead, cheeks, and nose will ensure your complexion doesn't look washed out.
 It takes minimal effort to apply, and creates a lovely effect.